cortexproject/cortex/docs/production/ha-pair-handling.md

 ### Client Side

-So for Cortex to achieve this, we need 2 identifiers for each process, one identifier for the cluster (T1 or T2, etc) and one identifier to identify the replica in the cluster (a or b).
+So for Cortex to achieve this, we need a way to uniquely identify each Prometheus.
+You can use 2 identifiers for each process, one identifier for the cluster (T1 or T2, etc) and one identifier to identify the replica in the cluster (a or b) - although the cluster label is optional.
 The easiest way to do with is by setting external labels, ideally `cluster` and `replica` (note the default is `__replica__`).
 For example:

 ```
 cluster: prom-team1